eKidenge/interview-coding-challenge/README.md

 Project Overview:

-Objective: The goal of the Zig Movie App project is to create a web application that fetches and displays information about popular movies using The Movie Database (TMDb) API.
+Objective: The goal of the Zig Movie App project was to create a web application that fetches and displays information about popular movies using The Movie Database (TMDb) API.

 Tech Stack: